StableBetStableBet

 The Very First Classic

 The Oaks holds a distinction that is often overlooked: it was the first of Britain's five Classic races to be established.
-When the 12th Earl of Derby and Sir Charles Bunbury proposed a race for three-year-old fillies over one and a half miles at Epsom in 1779, they were creating something genuinely new — a standardised test of a generation's best young horses.
+When the 12th Earl of Derby and Sir Charles Bunbury proposed a race for three-year-old fillies over one and a half miles at Epsom in 1779, they were creating something entirely new, a standardised test of a generation's best young horses.
 The race was named after Lord Derby's nearby estate, The Oaks, and the first running was won by a filly called Bridget, owned by the Earl himself.

 The success of The Oaks directly inspired the creation of the Derby the following year.
-Without The Oaks, there would be no Derby, no 2,000 Guineas, no 1,000 Guineas, and no St Leger — at least not in the form we know them.
+Without The Oaks, there would be no Derby, no 2,000 Guineas, no 1,000 Guineas, and no St Leger, at least not in the form we know them.
 The entire Classic programme stems from that 1779 dinner party at the Earl's estate and the race it produced.

-Early Decades
+Early Decades and the Epsom Test

 Through the late 18th and early 19th centuries, The Oaks established itself as the definitive test of the best three-year-old filly in training.
 The race attracted strong fields from the major owners and breeders of the day, and winners were prized both for their racing ability and their value as future broodmares.
-This dual importance — racetrack excellence and breeding potential — has been central to The Oaks throughout its history.
+This dual importance (racetrack excellence and breeding potential) has been central to The Oaks throughout its history.

 The early Oaks were run in an era when racing was less regulated than today, and the course itself was rougher and more natural than the manicured track modern racegoers know.
 But the essential challenge was the same: could a three-year-old filly handle the demanding gradients, the sweep of Tattenham Corner, and the stamina test of the final furlongs?
 The best could, and their victories established bloodlines that influence the breed to this day.